 Part of the Galaxy

-Samsung Galaxy S10e What I love
+Samsung Galaxy S10e review: What I love

 The Galaxy S10e may be immediately appealing as the "inexpensive" model in the lineup, but it's also worth considering because it's the smallest of the Galaxy S10s.
-The 5.8-inch display is roughly the same size as the Galaxy S9 (it has a taller 19:9 aspect ratio), but the S10e is shorter, thinner and lighter than the outgoing base model.
+The 5.8-inch display is roughly the same size as the Galaxy S9 (it has a taller 19:9 aspect ratio), but the S10e is shorter, thinner, and lighter than the preceding base model.
 It's a tad wider than the GS9, but that's due to the S10e lacking Samsung's hallmark "Infinity Display" with curved sides.

 That's right, despite being a Galaxy S10 at its core, the S10e has a flat display — which once again may open up a new market of people who have up to this point resisted Samsung's curvy screens.
 And as an added bonus, that means there's more metal frame on the sides to securely rest in your hand.
 It makes the phone feel a little less svelte, but you forget about that quickly because functionally it's a bonus.
 With its size, shape and flat display, the S10e is very easy to hold and use in one hand without the worries of accidental palm touches that come with curves.